-- iv.
+- a.
+The developer must: - i.
+Select a site with the right soil properties, including natural drainage and topography, for the intended use; - ii.
+Utilize for open space uses those areas with soil unsuitable for construction; - iii.
+Preserve trees and other vegetation wherever possible; - iv.
 Hold lot grading to a minimum by fitting the development to the natural contour of the land; avoid substantial areas of excessive grade; - v.
 Spread jute matting, straw or other suitable material during construction in critical areas subject to erosion; - vi.
 Construct sediment basins to trap sediment from runoff waters during development; expose as small an area of subsoil as possible at any one time during development and for as short a period as possible; - vii.
-Provide for disposing of increased runoff caused by changed land formation, paving and construction, and for avoiding sedimentation of runoff channels on or off the site: - viii.
+Provide for disposing of increased runoff caused by changed land formation, paving and construction, and for avoiding sedimentation of runoff channels on or off the site; - viii.
 Plant permanent and, where applicable, indigenous, vegetation and install structures as soon as possible for the purpose of soil stabilization and revegetation; - b.
-All logging or woodlot roads must be located, constructed and maintained in conformance with the erosion prevention provisions of "Permanent Logging Roads for Better Woodlot Management," published by the United States Department of Agriculture. - (3).
-Where the Board has required a stormwater management and erosion control plan, said plan must be endorsed by the York County Soil and Water Conservation District or found satisfactory by the Town's Engineering Peer Reviewer. - (4).
+All logging or woodlot roads must be located, constructed and maintained in conformance with the erosion prevention provisions of "Permanent Logging Roads for Better Woodlot Management," published by the United States Department of Agriculture. - (31).(3).
+Where the Board has required a stormwater management and erosion control plan, said plan must be endorsed by the York County Soil and Water Conservation District or found satisfactory by the Town's Engineering Peer Reviewer. - (32).(4).
 All activities which involve filling, grading, excavation or other similar activities that potentially may result in unstable soil conditions, and which require a permit, must be made known in a written soil erosion and sedimentation control plan in accordance with the "Maine Erosion and Sediment Control Practices Field Guide for Contractors," 2015, and as amended.
 The plan must be submitted to the permitting authority for approval and must include, where applicable, provisions for: - a.
 Mulching and revegetation of disturbed soil; - b.
 Temporary runoff control features, such as straw bales, silt fencing, filter socks or diversion ditches; - c.
-Permanent stabilization structures, such as retaining walls or riprap. - (5).
+Permanent stabilization structures, such as retaining walls or riprap.

+- (33).(5).
 To create the least potential for erosion, development must be designed to fit with the topography and soil of the site.
-Areas of steep slopes where high cuts and fills may be required are to be avoided wherever possible, and natural contours must be followed as closely as possible. - (6).
+Areas of steep slopes where high cuts and fills may be required are to be avoided wherever possible, and natural contours must be followed as closely as possible. - (34).(6).
 Erosion and sedimentation control measures apply to all aspects of the proposed project involving land disturbance and must be in operation during all stages of the activity.
-The amount of exposed soil at every phase of construction must be minimized to reduce the potential for erosion.
+The amount of exposed soil at every phase of construction must be minimized to reduce the potential for erosion. - (35).(7).

-- (7).
 Any exposed ground area must be temporarily or permanently stabilized in accordance with the ""Maine Erosion and Sediment Control Practices Field Guide for Contractors," 2015, and as amended.
-All erosion control measures that are no longer necessary as determined by the CEO or Shoreland Resource Officer must be removed at the owner's expense. - (8).
+All erosion control measures that are no longer necessary as determined by the CEO or Shoreland Resource Officer must be removed at the owner's expense. - (36).(8).
 Natural and man-made drainageways and drainage outlets must be protected from erosion from water flowing through them.
-Drainageways must be designed and constructed in order to carry water from a twenty-five-year storm or greater and be stabilized with vegetation or lined with riprap.
+Drainageways must be designed and constructed in order to carry water from a twentyfive-year storm or greater and be stabilized with vegetation or lined with riprap.